Olympiodorus of Thebes: Sources

 Olympiodorus had access to a wide variety of sources and used many research techniques.
 He was widely read in prose and poetry.
 (Note: His knowledge of Homer was sufficient for him to identify the coast of Italy as the backdrop to Odysseus's adventures, rather than Sicily.
-(Photius tells us that this view was accepted by several scholars who came after him)).
-He was aware of Ammon, who had measured the walls of Rome in the early 5th century.
+(Photius tells us that this view was accepted by several scholars who came after him)) He was aware of Ammon, who had measured the walls of Rome in the early 5th century.
 He quoted Asinius Quadratus, citing him extensively on geographical matters.
 He mentions the poet Peisander, whom he credits with providing the connection between the Argonauts and the founding of Emona.

 Thompson suggests that Olympiodorus had read and digested Ammianus Marcellinus: the works of the two historians being similar in scale, and in their use of geographical and social detail.
 It is possible to see the influence of Thucydides and Plutarch in the history., and the poet Claudian has been suggested as a source.
-A source with which Olympiodorus would have been familiar was the ‘’History to Continue Dexippus’’ of Eunapius, which ended in 404 and dealt primarily with the eastern empire.
-Treadgold suggests that “to some extent”, Olympiodorus could be seen as a continuator of Eunapius, though their styles and attitudes were very different: Olympiodorus, as we have seen, provided detailed chronology; Eunapius thought chronological accuracy was irrelevant in a history.
+A source with which Olympiodorus would have been familiar was the History to Continue Dexippus of Eunapius, which ended in 404 and dealt primarily with the eastern empire.
+Treadgold suggests that "to some extent", Olympiodorus could be seen as a continuator of Eunapius, though their styles and attitudes were very different: Olympiodorus, as we have seen, provided detailed chronology; Eunapius thought chronological accuracy was irrelevant in a history.

 It has been suggested that Olympiodorus used a single written source for his history, but Matthews rejects this because of the personal digressions contained in his writing: he points out that, though such digressions were considered an integral part of the work of ancient historians, it would have been hard to insert them seamlessly into an existing narrative.
-As further evidence for Olympiodorus' having brought his sources together into his own narrative, Treadgold mentions the similarities of composition and outlook between his accounts of events in the west and accounts of his activities in the east.
+As further evidence for Olympiodorus's having brought his sources together into his own narrative, Treadgold mentions the similarities of composition and outlook between his accounts of events in the west and accounts of his activities in the east.

 Though obtaining accurate information about the Western Empire was notoriously difficult, there was an increase in diplomatic and political activity between east and west after 408, which would have provided Olympiodorus, moving in court circles, with first-hand information about the latter.
-There were also refugees, fleeing Rome after its sack: “it would be perverse to assume that none reached Constantinople”.
+There were also refugees, fleeing Rome after its sack: "it would be perverse to assume that none reached Constantinople".